MaximilianMcC/MaximilianMcC/README.md

 - 👋 Hi, I’m Max
 - 👀 I’m interested in programming and playing games
 - 🌱 I’m currently learning C#, Java, HTML, CSS, JS
-- 📫 Reach me with Discord: MaxTheMinerBoy#5530 or email: max@maximilian.co.nz
+- 📫 Reach me with Discord: MTMB#5530 or email: max@maximilian.co.nz

-😳
+- 😳 Best emoji is :flushed:

+Most asked questions🤯:
+- "have you ever played the hit game "Among us"?"
+- When did I ask

 <!---
 MaximilianMcC/MaximilianMcC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.